Documentation

 • Using the MinIO AssumeRoleWithLDAPIdentity Security Token Service (STS) API to generate temporary credentials for use by applications.

 This procedure is generic for AD/LDAP services.
-Defer to the documentation for the AD/LDAP provider of your choice for specific instructions or procedures on configuration of user identities.
+See the documentation for the AD/LDAP provider of your choice for specific instructions or procedures on configuration of user identities.

 Prerequisites